Clarice Blackburn: Career

-She moved over to One Life to Live on ABC playing Hattie Frederichs, then back to CBS to As the World Turns playing Marion Connelly, R.N. and finally to Guiding Light where she played Edith Spurrier.
+Blackburn moved over to One Life to Live on ABC playing Hattie Frederichs, then back to CBS to As the World Turns playing Marion Connelly, R.N. and finally to Guiding Light where she played Edith Spurrier.
 In addition to the soaps, Blackburn guest starred in an episode of The Eternal Light entitled "A Field of Buttercups" in 1969 and on a Saturday morning children's special, Toby, in 1970.
 She also guest starred in an episode of the late night TV series Directions.
 During the 1974–1975 season, Blackburn guest-starred in at least five episodes of the CBS Radio Mystery Theater series.

-In addition to acting on soap operas, Blackburn was a writer for Love of Life and was part of the writing staff of All My Children that won two Emmy Awards.

-In 1960, Blackburn appeared in the DuPont Show of the Months production of "Ethan Frome".
+In addition to acting on soap operas, Blackburn was a writer for Love of Life and was part of the writing staff of All My Children that twice won the Daytime Emmy Award for Outstanding Drama Series Writing Team.
+In 1960, Blackburn appeared in the DuPont Show of the Months production of Ethan Frome.
 Later that year, she called that appearance, "the one night on that little black box that did more for me than all the years I've spent in show business."

-Her other prime time TV credits include guest roles on The Defenders, The Nurses, East Side/West Side, Armstrong Circle Theatre, Dupont Show of the Month, U.S. Steel Hour, Robert Montgomery Presents, The Big Story, Kraft Theatre, Studio One, N.Y.P.D., and the 1967 Xerox TV drama special The Crucible.
+Blackburn's other prime time TV credits include guest roles on The Defenders, The Nurses, East Side/West Side, Armstrong Circle Theatre, Dupont Show of the Month, The United States Steel Hour, Robert Montgomery Presents, The Big Story, Kraft Theatre, Studio One, N.Y.P.D., and the 1967 Xerox TV drama special The Crucible.

 Blackburn appeared in the motion pictures The Violators (1957), Pretty Poison (1968), Night of Dark Shadows (1971), and Man on a Swing (1974).
-Clarice was asked to bring her Dark Shadows character, Mrs. Johnson, to the big screen in House of Dark Shadows (1970), but at the time she was under contract to The Secret Storm and her schedule on the soap was too heavy for her to get away for the filming.
+Blackburn was asked to bring her Dark Shadows character, Mrs. Johnson, to the big screen in House of Dark Shadows (1970), but at the time she was under contract to The Secret Storm and her schedule on the soap was too heavy for her to get away for the filming.
 The role was instead played by actress Barbara Cason, who was married to Dark Shadows actor Dennis Patrick.